ibm-cloud-docs/discovery-data/connect.md

 {: note}

+#### Configuring a Box collection
+{: #configurebox}

-After selecting the **collection type** of **Box** and entering the **General** information:
+After selecting the **collection type** of **Box** in {{site.data.keyword.discovery-data_short}}, enter the following **General** information:

 1. Under **Authentication**, enter the:
     - **Client ID** - The private key specified while you configure your Box app.
     - **Client Secret** - The client secret specified while you configure your Box app.
     - **Private Key Path** - The path to the location of the private key that is part of the key pair generated for communication with box.com.
 The private key must be in DER or PEM format with either a .der or .pem extension.
 If the private key is encrypted, you must install the unlimited strength JCE Policy files (JAR files) previously mentioned to support AES256 encoding.
 Next, copy the private key to the persistent volume, named `wex-userdata`, which is mounted on gateway or ingestion pods.
-To mount the private key:
+Mount the private key by completing the following steps:

         1. Log on to your {{site.data.keyword.discovery-data_short}} cluster, using `clouctl`.
         1. Find the ingestion pod by entering `kubectl get pods| grep ingestion`.